humanmade/altis-cloud/docs/scheduled-tasks.md

 Events can be a one-off or recurring.

-**Note**: Scheduling the an event within 10 minutes of an existing event on the same hook and with the same arguments will fail.
+**Note**: Scheduling an event within 10 minutes of an existing event on the same hook and with the same arguments will fail.

 ### Intervals